-Fairness, justice and mercy.
-These are precisely the reasons why Jonathan Pollard should not see the light of day.
+But fairness, justice and mercy are precisely the reasons why Jonathan Pollard should not see the light of day anytime soon.

 For about a year after the time Pollard met Avi Sella, he gathered computer printouts, satellite photographs, and classified documents from his department three times a week and brought them to various Washington apartments.
 There, they were copied and returned to Pollard, who restored them to the Navy the following day.
 In exchange for his services Pollard received, in addition to the agreed salary, a lavish collection of gifts for himself and his wife, including a honeymoon in a private compartment aboard the Orient Express.